 Skidmarks had more issues sadly and one of them was that the game was quite unstable at times and would lead the game to crash.

-I got 2 versions of Skidmarks and both are identical as far as i can tell, i always played this game from Hdd via a patch, not sure if it was a official one or not.
-(These days i use Whdload ofcourse).
+I got 2 versions of Skidmarks and both are identical as far as i can tell, i always played this game from HDD via a patch, not sure if it was an official one or not.
+(These days i use Whdload of course).

-4 disks was getting the norm by 1993 or so it wasn’t all that much really, The promised track and car disks never came out as Acid Software decided to scrap the idea and do a full blown sequel instead.
+4 disks were getting the norm by 1993 or so it wasn’t all that much really, The promised track and car disks never came out as Acid Software decided to scrap the idea and do a full-blown sequel instead.
 This is how Super Skidmarks was born, more about that below.

 Thanks for your time.

 Thanks to Hall Of Light For Screenshots.
-Box shots is as always from my own Collection.
+Box shots are as always from my own Collection.